TV's best musical episodes

 How I Met Your Mother, "Girls vs. Suits"

-So this one isn’t necessarily a musical episode, but it does feature a musical number that earned the show a nomination for an Emmy Award for Outstanding Original Music and Lyrics, so it’s definitely earned its spot here.
-Barney (Neil Patrick Harris) is flummoxed when MacLaren’s new bartender has an aversion to men in suits, his go-to — and only — items of clothing.
+So this one isn’t necessarily a musical episode, but it does feature a musical number that earned the show an Emmy nomination for Outstanding Original Music and Lyrics, so it’s definitely earned its spot here.
+Barney (Neil Patrick Harris) is flummoxed when MacLaren’s new bartender has an aversion to men in suits, his go-to wardrobe choice.
 In an attempt to bed the hot bartender, he starts dressing more casually, but it isn’t long until he’s experiencing intense withdrawals from the suit life — including salivating over Marshall’s (Jason Segel) dapper clothing.
 Of course, this all culminates in song.
 Barney burst into the streets of Manhattan to belt out his love for suits.
 Here’s just a taste of the things he’d sacrifice for formal wear: a pot of gold, never aging, one million chicks, and world peace.
 It’s worth it, though, because “nothing suits him like a suit.” —Ruth Kinane

 Daria, "Daria!
 The Musical"